nfftt/portal/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-**Please make sure no PII is shown in the screenshot e.g. name, phone numbers, address etc.**
+**Please make sure no Personal Identifiable Information (PII) is shown in the screenshot e.g. name, phone numbers, address etc.**

 **Additional context**
 Add any other context about the problem here.